-Final Evaluation and Grade Depends on both Classroom Attendance and Participation Inadequate participation or lack of required time commitment in class significantly affects students' grades.
+Final Evaluation and Grade Depends on both Course Engagement and Completion of Assignments

+Inadequate participation or lack of required time commitment in each class significantly affects students' grades.
 No matter the course venue, students must engage in a comparable amount of time.
-Expectations of both face-to-face classes and those with online components include time spent reading and studying course material.
+Expectations of both F2F classes and those with Online components include time spent reading and studying course material.
+One-half of the students' grades will be based on their level of engagement throughout the course.